French Bee: COVID-19 pandemic (2020–2023)

 As Orly Airport was still closed to commercial passenger traffic since 1 April 2020, French Bee's Paris-based operations were temporarily relocated to Charles de Gaulle Airport when the airline's passenger flights to Réunion resumed on 12 June 2020.
 Following Paris Orly's reopening to commercial passenger traffic on 26 June 2020, the airline's operations returned to Paris Orly on 13 July 2020, with the resumption of its commercial flights to French Polynesia following on 15 July 2020.
 As international borders between Europe and the United States remained closed, the airline's planned flights to Newark Liberty International Airport that were to begin in June 2020 were repeatedly postponed.
 Additionally, French Bee continued operating its flights to French Polynesia with the intermediate stop occurring in Pointe-à-Pitre or a Canadian airport instead of in San Francisco, though the airline did not pursue international traffic rights to allow passengers to travel solely to or from Canada.

 After over a year of suspensions, the airline's flights between Paris Orly and Newark launched on 14 July 2021, as restrictions on travel between France and the United States were gradually lifted, with the resumption of the airline's services to San Francisco between Paris and Papeete following on 10 November 2021.
-Soon after resuming both of its routes to the United States, the airline on 16 November 2021 announced a new service between Paris Orly and Los Angeles to begin on 9 April 2022 (later postponed to 30 April 2022), and during the following month, the airline received its first Airbus A350-1000 on 17 December 2021.
-Following the launch of its Los Angeles service, the airline on 3 May 2022 announced a new service between Paris Orly and Miami to begin on 15 December 2022, in anticipation of the delivery of its second Airbus A350-1000.
+Soon after resuming both of its routes to the United States, the airline on 16 November 2021 announced a new service between Paris Orly and Los Angeles International Airport to begin on 9 April 2022 (later postponed to 30 April 2022), and during the following month, the airline received its first Airbus A350-1000 on 17 December 2021.
+Following the launch of its Los Angeles service, the airline on 3 May 2022 announced a new service between Paris Orly and Miami International Airport to begin on 15 December 2022, in anticipation of the delivery of its second Airbus A350-1000.

+Post-pandemic (2023–present)

+French Bee joined the Dohop platform for virtual interlining in 2023, before launching its own integrated platform on 19 June 2024, which added Avianca, Pegasus Airlines, Spirit Airlines, and Volotea as virtual interlining partners.
+In July 2024, the airline announced plans to begin its first scheduled services to Canada, with flights between Paris Orly and Montreal initially announced to launch in May 2025, before later announcing 30 April 2025 as the date of inauguration.

+Corporate affairs

+French Bee is a subsidiary of Groupe Dubreuil, which is also the parent company of Air Caraïbes, and is headquartered in Bellevigny, France.
+French Bee's first President and CEO was Marc Rochet.
+In August 2023, he was succeeded by Christine Ourmières-Widener, previously the CEO of TAP Air Portugal, who was appointed to the position.
+From 21 January 2025, Paul-Henri Dubreuil, already serving as Groupe Dubreuil's CEO and chairman, took over as the airline's interim President, and Marc-Antoine Blondeau was appointed as the airline's chairman following Ourmières-Widener's departure from the company.